 Armstrong Teasdale conducts a comprehensive biotechnology and life sciences business and intellectual property law practice.
-The group represents emerging and established companies, universities and research institutions, and scientists.
+The group represents emerging and established companies, universities and research institutions, scientists and health care practitioners.
 Our clients are active in a variety of disciplines including tissue transplantation, plant and animal biotechnology, pharmaceutical products, medical devices, and FDA trials management.

 The Biotechnology and Life Sciences Areas of Practice